bloomberg/phabricator-tools/py/README.md

 This naming convention also promotes the use of fully-qualified names in code so that it's easy to predict which module a sybmol comes from.

-To simplify imports, all the Python source is in one directory; this may be revisited as the source base grows.
+To simplify imports, all the Python source for each package group is in the same directory; this may be revisited as the source base grows.
 Since the name of each module is unique, there is no danger of name collision.

-There are two top-level package groups:
+These are the top-level package groups:
 * `abd` - Arcyd Branch Daemon implementation (may rename this to `arc` later)
 * `aon` - Arcyon implementation
 * `phl` - code which can be considered re-usable as a 'PHabricator Library'.
+* `pig` - Phab-ping implementation

 The `abd` package group is divided into packages like so:
 * `abdcmd`  - implementation of Arcyd subcommands